top of page

 • 3 min read

-For all who are held captive, whether by economic situations, lack of education, or addiction: that God will free them and open new opportunities for life, growth, and wholeness: let us pray to the Lord.
+For all who feel caught in the darkness of depression or addiction: that the light of God’s love will guide them to freedom and a new beginning: let us pray to the Lord.

-For all who are traveling: that God will guide their journey, keep them safe, and free them from delays: let us pray to the Lord.
+For all who minister in Catholic schools: that God will prosper their work and help them form young people in knowledge and virtue: let us pray to the Lord.

 References